toshko89/food-corner/README.md

 # food-corner
-React app wirh Redux, using customer Express server, Mongo DB, cloudinary for file uploads
+React app with Redux, using customer Express server, Mongo DB, cloudinary for file uploads
 ## Basic functionality
 Users can browse different restaurants and products
 In order to view full functionality user should register